 Our gradient beginner class will ease you into shape and help you achieve a sense of health and well-being.
 Regular training in a supportive class atmosphere is a great way to stabilize your metabolism and lose weight.
 Being honest with yourself about how you are nourishing your body is another way to conquer the question of weight along your journey.

 Do I have to be in shape to join?

 No matter what fitness level you are, our training will gradually and efficiently get you in shape.
 By training Poekoelan, you are building skill-specific muscle memory as you get stronger.
 This truly is a practice of physical fitness with purpose!

-The History of Poekoelan Tjimindie Tulen
+The Art of Poekoelan Tjimindie Tulen